R-Lum/RLumCarlo/cran-comments.md

 Dear CRAN-Team,

-This replaces RLumCarlo 0.1.3 currently under inspection by the CRAN Team.
+This replaces RLumCarlo v0.1.3 currently under inspection by the CRAN Team.

-After my submission yesterday I realised a couple of other, new, problems with links and possibliy misspelled words.
-To avoid wasting the time of the CRAN Team the following measures were implemented:
+After my submission yesterday, I realised a couple of other problems with links and possibly misspelt words.
+This will likely lead to another rejection of my submission.
+The following measures are now implemented, to avoid wasting more time of the CRAN Team:

 * The package now uses a WORDLIST and unit test with the package 'spelling'
-* Misspelled words were corrected
+* All flagged misspelt words were corrected
 * I removed all 'bad' DOIs from the manual, except for the DESCRIPTION file (where it was requested by the CRAN Team).

-* The correspoding references are still correctly mentioned, but not anymore linked through an DOI.
-However, I notified the publisher about the problem and I will add these DOIs again as soon as the underlying problem got solved.
+* The corresponding references are still correctly mentioned in the manual, but not anymore linked through a DOI.
+However, I notified the publisher, and I will add these DOIs again as soon as the underlying problem got solved.

-Best wishes,
+Thank you very much for your patience and support!

+On behalf of the RLumCarlo package developer team, best wishes,

 Sebastian Kreutzer